genovo-ai/memg-core/config/README.md

 * `anchor`: Field to use as semantic reference (used for vectorization)
 * `fields`: Field map with types and constraints
 * `relations`: List of directed links from/to other entities
+* `see_also`: Optional configuration for semantic discovery of related memories

 #### Example: Base Entity